mattrelph/fcc-image-search/README.md

 # fcc-image-search
 # Free Code Camp - Image Search Abstraction Layer

-API that fufills these user stories:
+API that fulfills these user stories:

 1. I can get the image URLs, alt text and page urls for a set of images relating to a given search string.